Litter-Eliminator-Team/.github/profile/README.md

 Mechanical Build Repo\

 JAMES FESIK HOUR BREAKDOWN:\
+Brainstorming ideas for ROS2 framework, mechanical build, and microcontroller -> 5 HR\
 Researching cameras and what camera would be compatible with ROS2 -> 2 HR\
 Created the ros2_ws directory in the repo -> 1 HR\
 Built and installed the YDLidar SDK repo -> 1 HR\